Women as sex objects in advertising

 Modern ads continue to sexualize and objectify women.
 This creates the illusion of a woman hiding behind her own body or showing her as a weak character.
 Adding another layer to the problem of objectification, the thinner a woman looks, the more value is added to her as a person.
 The ad I saw the other day promoted this idea that the man cannot control his desire for the woman, that there is no shame in wanting to slap that bumper — a very dangerous idea to promote around a college campus.
 Exemplifying the situation, some ads in high couture magazines have even shown women as the victim of murder.
 The following ads all share one thing in common-they view women as base, without any meaning other than a sexual one.

-Tara from Ashburn Age: 22.
+Tara from Fairfield Age: 22.
 My dream is to find a man able to bring to orgasm.
 Love the new feel.
 I love sex.